 The record shows a true evolution in Enter Shikari’s music: to focus on one sound.
 “I get so easily over-enthusiastic that I wake up one morning and I wanna write a symphony, then some obscure electronica; a choral piece, hardcore punk,” Rou says.
 With The Spark, the band managed to end the capriciousness of his creativity.
 “Not dampening the variety, but trying to write the best songs instead of trying to be the heaviest, the most technical, the most emotional.”
 Still, the famous Enter Shikari-drops can still be found on The Spark.
 Their sound is just more mature and in tune with the rest of the tracks.

 In conclusion, Enter Shikari have created a true masterpiece with The Spark.
 Yes, we tend to rate Enter Shikari records highly, because they are an awesome band, but this album is on a whole new level!
 No matter how The Spark will be received by critics and by fans, it will always be the album that has heralded a new age in the band’s history.
 What could possibly come after this?
 We are almost afraid of the answer.

 The Spark will be released on September 22nd via PIAS.
-Pre-order HERE.
+Purchase it HERE.